jadecobra/python_tdd_exercises/source/functions/test_functions_w_keyword_arguments.rst

     def passthrough_w_keyword_arguments(**keyword_arguments):
         return keyword_arguments

-  the terminal shows an :ref:`AssertionError` for the previous test that was passing.
+  the terminal shows :ref:`AssertionError` for the previous test that was passing.
 I have introduced a regression - the new code has caused an old passing test to fail.

 * so I change the expectation